Jinminh/SAT-based-Sudoku-Solving/README.md

 	./sudokuNxN.py 16 4 4

 ## Note:
-	This program needs minisat installed.
-	It will call minisat automatically.
+	This program needs minisat installed.It will call minisat automatically.
 	If the call failed, please use the inputFile.txt as the input of the minisat solver.
 	After the output from minisat is generated, please rename the output file to outputFile.txt, put it with the program and try again.

 ## Sample Problem For Testing: